Connor-Bernard/flextensions-swagger/README.md

 The default port of the doc site is `8080` but you can change this in an environment variable named `API_DOCS_PORT`.
 You can specify this either by exporting it in your environment or by adding it to `/.env`.
 You should then run the server as detailed above and access it on the specified port or `8080`.

+### Configuring for Development

+The base config will pull the swagger.json from the deployed spec, however you may want to instead reference the swagger.json in your local flextensions app.
+To do this, set the environment variable `SWAGGER_JSON_URL` to point to the endpoint on your local app (eg: `http://localhost:3000/api/v1/swagger`).
+Note: you have to have your local app running for this to work.

 ## Contributing

 Please be sure to follow the current [OpenAPI specification](https://swagger.io/solutions/getting-started-with-oas/).
 All changes to main should go through a standard review cycle and should be merged *AFTER* the functionality has been implemented in the api.
 Please use [conventional commits](https://www.conventionalcommits.org/) for all commit messages to maintain readability.
+Note, the swagger.json file is versioned in [the main flextensions repo](https://github.com/saasbook/flextensions) so changes should be made there and pushed to production to reflect changes.

 ## Deployment